Convex Analytic Method Revisited: Further Optimality Results and Performance of Deterministic Policies in Average Cost Stochastic Control: The Convex Analytic Approach and a Refined Existence Result on the Optimality of Stationary (Possibly Randomized) Policies

 \cref{thmWeak} can be stated under weaker assumptions.
 See, for example, \cite[Theorem~2.1]{ABor-19} among other references in the literature.
 We have chosen to state it under somewhat stronger hypotheses in order to present a simple and short proof that conveys the essential arguments.

 In general, in the absence of \cref{A2.2}\,(E), there is a consideration of reachability.
 Suppose that the chain under the policy $\phi$ as defined in the proof of \cref{thmWeak} is a $T$ model (see \cite{Tweedie-94}).
 Then, as asserted in \cite[Theorem~6.1]{Tweedie-94}, the Doeblin decomposition of the state space contains, in general, a countable collection of maximal Harris sets.
 In particular, we have a decomposition into the disjoint union $\XX \,=\, \bigl(\cup_{i\in\NN} H_i\bigr)\cup E\,,$ where each $H_i$ is a maximal Harris set with invariant measure $\uppi_i$, and $E$ is transient.
 Now, by part (ii) of Theorem~6.1 in \cite{Tweedie-94}, only a finite number of the sets $H_i$ may have a nonempty intersection with any given compact set.
-This implies that $\uppi_*$ can always be expressed as a convex combination of finitely many ergodic invariant measures.
 Thus, if the Markov Chain is not recurrent, the stationary policy defined above, in general, is only optimal in a restricted set of initial conditions.
 On implications related to insensitivity to such initial state dependence, the reader is referred to \cite{lasserre1999sample} and \cite[Prop.
 11.4.4(c) and Lemma 11.4.5(a)]{hernandezlasserre1999further}, among other references, for further results on sample path average cost optimality and expected average cost optimality.